youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 }
 ```

-**Note:** By convention, the modifier is specified as the *first* optional parameter of a function.
+**com.example.sky.database.Note:** By convention, the modifier is specified as the *first* optional parameter of a function.
 This enables you to specify a modifier on a composable without having to name all parameters.

 ## Order of modifiers matter